jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01b.md

 This is where his 'personal-interest'* comes in.
 Whatever one is interested in is a natural part of the invisible hand of his dharma or tao.

-> *The Invisible Hand of Dharma or the Tao separates self-interest from selfish-interest.
-In order to make the separation permanent, we shall call self-interest as "personal interest" in order to remove the vice of selfishness from it.
+{{< n n="*The Invisible Hand of Dharma or the Tao separates self-interest from selfish-interest.
+In order to make the separation permanent, we shall call self-interest as 'personal interest' in order to remove the vice of selfishness from it." >}}

 A person interested in guitars will naturally create higher quality* guitar music than someone who is not interested in guitars.

-> *We can call this a 'superabundance' in guitar music
+{{< n n="*We can call this a 'superabundance' in guitar music" >}}

 Society would therefore have more value, quality, and abundance if its carpenters focused on making furniture, and its software developer focused on software instead of the other way around. <!-- bakers baked and its brewers brewed, instead of its bakers brewing and its brewers baking. -->